 Why are there so few digital pianos available in 2021?

 As we enter 2021, one trend that is becoming increasingly prevalent within the business world is the global demand and shortage for microchips.
-So what does this mean for you, the customer and the digital piano industry as a whole?
+Now known as #Chipageddon, what does this mean for you, the customer and the digital piano industry as a whole?

 Ultimately this is a global issue and affects everything from phones, to cars to fridges (basically any electronic device) but when it comes to pianos, for those looking to purchase either a new digital piano, or upgrade their existing digital, many of you will have noticed that there is a lack of digital pianos across all levels around the globe.